richardhj/contao-theme-framework/README.md

   layouts:
     # "_default" is a special key.
-    # Will create a "default" layout and all other layouts will merge these settings.
+    # Will create a "default" layout, and all other layouts will merge these settings.
     # Using this key is optional.
+    # The key:value structure maps the tl_layout structure.
     _default:
       name: Default layout
       template: fe_page